joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/07/crosswords/daily-puzzle-2026-06-08.html

 **Tony Awards 2026 Red Carpet: See the Looks of Broadway’s Biggest Stars**\
-`Broadway’s biggest names have started to arrive for the 79th Tony Awards.
-Here’s what they wore to walk the midnight blue carpet.`\
+`Here’s what Broadway’s biggest names wore to walk the blue carpet at the 79th Tony Awards.`\
 https://www.nytimes.com/2026/06/07/style/tony-awards-2026-red-carpet-looks.html

 **Kars4Kids Can Continue Broadcasting Ads in California, Appeals Court Says**\
 `A lower court last month found that the ads from the charity, known for its ear-worm jingle, had violated false-advertising laws.`\
 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

-**Tony Awards 2026 Live Updates: Ceremony Begins With Elaborate Musical Number**\
+**Tony Awards 2026 Live Updates: John Lithgow Wins Lead Actor in a Play**\
-`“Schmigadoon!,” a leading contender for the all-important best musical prize, won several key awards at a preshow ceremony.
+`John Lithgow won for his performance in “Giant,” a drama about the author Roald Dahl.
 Pink is hosting a celebration expected to be filled with nostalgic performances.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\